Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Unwelcome Spirits.md

 Any character who searches the watery expanse of the first floor and succeeds on a DC 12 Wisdom ([Perception](https://www.dndbeyond.com/compendium/rules/basic-rules/using-ability-scores#Perception)) check finds a locked wooden chest half buried between the slimy swamp muck and a rotted trap door.
 Once drawn from the water, the chest’s rusted lock can be picked with a successful DC 18 Dexterity check using thieves’ tools, or the chest can be forced open with a successful DC 20 Strength check.

-One of the Kryn cadavers is clad in a suit of [elven chain](https://www.dndbeyond.com/magic-items/elven-chain), and a normal longsword is knotted up in webs nearby.
+One of the [[Kryn Dynasty|Kryn]] cadavers is clad in a suit of [elven chain](https://www.dndbeyond.com/magic-items/elven-chain), and a normal longsword is knotted up in webs nearby.
 The other body isn’t armed or armored, but it wears a silver ring (worth 20 gp) on its left ring finger.

 The chest contains a large selection of books and scrolls that have been thoroughly destroyed by soiled water, plus [pipes of haunting](https://www.dndbeyond.com/magic-items/pipes-of-haunting) carved from the bones of a [[moorbounder]].